awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 + Process ID \(PID\) limiting is in beta for Kubernetes version 1\.14 clusters\.
 This feature allows you to set quotas for how many processes a pods can create, which can prevent resource starvation for other applications on a cluster\.
 For more information, see [Process ID limiting for stability improvements in Kubernetes 1\.14](https://kubernetes.io/blog/2019/04/15/process-id-limiting-for-stability-improvements-in-kubernetes-1.14/)\.
 + Persistent Local Volumes are now GA and make locally attached storage available as a persistent volume source\.
 For more information, see [Kubernetes 1\.14: Local persistent volumes GA](https://kubernetes.io/blog/2019/04/04/kubernetes-1.14-local-persistent-volumes-ga/)\.
 + Pod Priority and Preemption is now GA and allows pods to be assigned a scheduling priority level\.
 For more information, see [Pod Priority and Preemption](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/) in the Kubernetes documentation\.
-+ Windows worker node support is GA with Kubernetes 1\.14\.
++ Windows node support is GA with Kubernetes 1\.14\.

 For the complete Kubernetes 1\.14 changelog, see [https://github\.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG\-1\.14\.md](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.14.md)\.